Wiccan (character): The Children's Crusade

 However the Avengers intercede in the conversation and go into battle with Magneto and the Young Avengers.
 Wiccan is attacked by Wolverine and is then convinced by Ms. Marvel that this is a battle they cannot win.
-Wiccan then teleports his team and Magneto to Wundagore Mountain in Transia, The Scarlet Witch's birthplace, leaving the Avengers behind, who decide to let Wiccan find the Scarlet Witch so they can take care of both of them at once.
+Wiccan then teleports his team and Magneto to Mount Wundagore, leaving the Avengers behind, who decide to let Wiccan find the Scarlet Witch so they can take care of both of them at once.
 Upon arriving, Patriot lashes out in anger at Wiccan, but Hawkeye intercedes and decides that they will look for the Scarlet Witch together.
 Patriot then confides with Hawkeye that he believes the Avengers are right and that they need to go back.
 However Hawkeye tells Patriot that he needs to pick a side and walks away angry.
 The Vision confides his fear that Stature may sacrifice herself to bring back her father, and that that is something that neither he nor her father would want.
 Finally, the group reaches the grave of Magda, Wanda's mother, and Magneto tells the children about the Scarlet Witch and Quicksilver's birth.
 Wiccan then reaches out with his magic and finds the Scarlet Witch in the town, and Speed goes to investigate, only to run into Quicksilver.
 Quicksilver then threatens Magneto and kidnaps Wiccan.
 Speed however catches up with Quicksilver and the two race, with Wiccan being carried by Quicksilver the whole time.
 Eventually, Quicksilver decides that the only way to stop his father and get Wiccan to help him find his sister is to kill Magneto.
 He fashions out stakes using fence posts and runs back to the village, throwing wooden stakes at Magneto, who dodges them.
 In the process, Quicksilver seemingly impales Wanda, who is discovered to be a Doombot, and that Doctor Doom has the real Scarlet Witch.